ballerine-io/ballerine/README.md

 </details>

 ### Step 4: Create a Rule Based on Data
-We will create a rule to move either to manual review or automatic approval of the flow.
+We will create a rule to move either to manual review or automatic flow approval.

 **Postman Collection Request:** `4.
 Workflow Definition - (Add A Rule For Auto Approve)`

 <details>